-The largest revenue source for the School is the State of Florida (93%).
+The largest revenue source for the School is the State of Florida (91%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.

-State revenue decreased in the current fiscal year due to a decrease in enrollment.
+State revenue decreased in the current fiscal year due to a decrease in the number of students.

-The largest concentration of expenses was for Instruction (38%) and School Administration (24%).
-Instruction expenses decreased due to a decrease in staffing and student enrollment.
-The other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the changing financial needs of the School.
+The largest concentration of expenses was for Instruction (36%).
+The increase in Debt Service - Interest and decrease in Operation of Plant are due to the change in accounting principle that addresses accounting and financial reporting for leases (GASB 87).
+The expense categories experienced increases and decreases between fiscal years due to general economic conditions and the changing financial needs of the School.